 - Oat milk

 - Can be subbed 1:1 for any plant-based milk.
-You are only using about 1-2 Tbsp to help blend a thick smoothie, so you don't need a lot.
+You are only using about 1-2 tablespoon to help blend a thick smoothie, so you don't need a lot.

 - Coconut water is another great substitute.